troger/nuxeo-intellij/README.md

 * Edit the file `NUXEO_HOME/bin/nuxeo.conf`
 * Find the line setting the `nuxeo.templates` and add the `sdk` template.
 For a default installation you will end up with `nuxeo.templates=default,sdk`
 * Launch Nuxeo

+#### Add the Nuxeo SDK

+To configure and add a new Nuxeo SDK:

+1. Go to the project settings and select Nuxeo / Nuxeo SDKs
+2. Click the "+" buton to add a Nuxeo SDK, give it a name and save
+3. Reopen the project settings, select Nuxeo and configure the default SDK to use

 #### Configure the modules